Your Research Hub

 AHS has thousands of clippings dating to the late 1800s.
-Topics include annexation, artists, business and industry, the Census, Christmas Tree Lane, churches, development and redevelopment, Eaton Canyon, filming, the Los Angeles County Fire Department, houses, the Sheriff’s Department, town hall meetings, and bylaws, and more.
+Topics include annexation, artists, business and industry, the Census, Christmas Tree Lane, churches, development and redevelopment, Eaton Canyon, filming, the Los Angeles County Fire Department, residents, houses, the Sheriff’s Department, town hall meetings, and bylaws, and more.

 Photographs and Postcards: More than 1,000 items!